Why Hire Us?

 When to Hire a Criminal Defense Attorney

 Criminal charges in Cincinnati are confusing and scary.
-Whether it’s a felony or misdemeanor, you need to know the differences, the penalties, and how the right defense lawyer can make a difference.
+Whether it’s a felony charge or minor misdemeanor, you need to know the differences, the penalties, and how the right criminal lawyer can make a difference.

 Criminal charges in Ohio are divided into two groups, based on their severity and the possible punishments.
-If you’re accused of either, it’s likely time to call a defense attorney.
+If you’re accused of either, it’s likely time to call a local criminal defense attorney.

 Less serious than felonies